-(Continued from page 7) cessful in this profession that he gave it up and returned once more to the church
+(Continued from page 7) cessful in this profession that he gave it up and returned once more to the church.

 In spite of the very early hour that his program is on the air, it is one of the most famous in the southwest.
-Once each year listeners come together in Little Rock for a rally.
-They come not only from Arkansas but from all sections of the United States to the big brick tabernacle of the Central Baptist Church, in crowds that rivel those at a football game or that rival those at a football game or a Hollywood premiere.
+Once each year listeners come to-gether in Little Rock for a rally.
+They come not only from Arkansas but from all sections of the United States to the big brick tabernacle of the Central Baptist Church, in crowds that rival those at a football game or a Hollywood premiere.

-SCHENECTADY, N. Y.-It was an influenza epidemic that brought Colonel Jim Healey to radio-the luckiest influenza epidemic in the world, as far as he was concerned, because now he is the newscaster of WGY, Schnectady, every Monday, Wednesday and Friday evening at 7:30, sponsored by an oil company.
-Back in 1930 Colonel Jim was Sunday editor of the Albany Times-Union.
-The paper had a news spot on

-Back in 1930 Colonel Jim was Sunday editor of the Albany Times-Union.
+SCHENECTADY, N. Y.-It was an influenza epidemic that brought Colonel Jim Healey to radio-the luckiest influenza epidemic in the world, as far as he was concerned, world, as far as he was concerned, because now he is the newscaster of WGY, Schnectady, every Monday, Wednesday and Friday evening at 7:30, sponsored by an oil company.
+Back in 1930 Colonel Jim was Sunday editor of the Albany Timesday editor of the Albany Times-Union.
 The paper had a news spot on WGY, and when the epidemic sent both regular broadcasters to their beds, the managing editor asked Colonel Jim to fill in for them.

 Healey happened to have ideas of his own about news broadcasts.
 He felt that the bare bulletins should be interpreted and interspersed with philosophy, opinion, comment and even poetry.
 Interpretation of news bulletins is generally practiced nowadays, by all our famous commentators, but then it was a new idea, and when Colonel Jim started doing it, listeners approved at once.
+Within it, listeners approved at once.
 Within two months the editor-commentator-philosopher had a commercial program.
 In 1933 he was hired by his present sponsor.

-Colonel Jim was born in Albany in 1894 and attended Christian Brothers' Academy and Manhattan College.
+Colonel Jim was born in Albany in Colonel Jim was born in Albany in 1894 and attended Christian Brothers' Academy and Manhattan College.
 During the World War he served as sergeant-major, and then returned to take up newspaper work.
-He's still a reporter at heart, but his radio programs and the speaking engagements reporter at heart, but his radio programs and the speaking engagements to which they have led have forced him to retire from active newspaper work.
+He's still a reporter at heart, but his radio programs and the greating angagements. grams and the speaking engagements to which they have led have forced him to retire from active newspaper work.